Adam-Color/AppUsageGUI/README.md

 * Optimize everything
 * Add support for tracking more than one executable per session
 * Impliment a better way to filter out non-gui apps on macOS
-* Switch all logic to use pid instead of process names

 #### Version 2 ('v2-change-to-pyqt6' branch):